Bob White

 Mike Grey

-Mike previously served as CEO and subsequently Executive Chair of Amplyx Pharmaceuticals (a Pappas Ventures V portfolio company), which was acquired by Pfizer.
-He also previously served as a director for BioMarin Pharmaceutical (NASDAQ: BMRN), Mirati Therapeutics (NASDAQ: MRTX) (a Pappas Ventures III portfolio company), Balance Therapeutics (a Pappas Ventures IV portfolio company), Selventa (a Pappas Ventures II portfolio company), Biothera Pharmaceutical, Ziarco Pharma (acquired by Novartis), and three public companies, SGX Pharmaceuticals, IDM Pharma and Achillion Pharmaceuticals.
+Mike previously served as Executive Chairman of Reneo Pharmaceuticals, and CEO and subsequently Executive Chairman of Amplyx Pharmaceuticals (a Pappas Ventures V portfolio company), which was acquired by Pfizer.
+He also previously served as a director for Horizon Therapeutics (NASDAQ: HZNP), BioMarin Pharmaceutical (NASDAQ: BMRN), Mirati Therapeutics (NASDAQ: MRTX) (a Pappas Ventures III portfolio company), Balance Therapeutics (a Pappas Ventures IV portfolio company), Selventa (a Pappas Ventures II portfolio company), Biothera Pharmaceutical, Ziarco Pharma (acquired by Novartis), and three public companies, SGX Pharmaceuticals, IDM Pharma and Achillion Pharmaceuticals.

 Education: